web3infra-foundation/mega/craft/README.md

-# Craft - Git Extension of Mega
+# Craft - Git Filters

 Craft is a Git plugin for Mega, a Large File Storage (LFS) client, encryption and decryption of code, and generation of AI/LLM training data or model data, among other functionalities.
 As an integral part of the Mega service, it is installed locally in the developers' environment and incorporated with the server to enhance developer experiences.

-## Quick Started for developing and testing craft on MacOS
+## Quick Started for developing and testing craft on macOS

-1. Install Rust on your MacOS.
+1. Install Rust on your macOS.

    ```bash
    $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh